Fournoy/Snake_Filer/README.md

 Future update
 ------
-More paths possibilites, better performance with threading method and maybe another kind of test will be implemented.
+More paths possibilites, and another kind of test will be implemented (Broken Access control), during April.

 References :
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------